Get insider access

 LG 27GL850-B/27GL83A-B

-The ASUS TUF Gaming VG27AQL1A is better than the LG 27GL850-B/27GL83A-B. The ASUS has a 170Hz refresh rate, much better ergonomics, a BFI feature, and it gets brighter in HDR.
+The ASUS TUF Gaming VG27AQL1A and the LG 27GL850-B/27GL83A-B are both entry-level 1440p gaming monitors.
+The ASUS has a 170Hz refresh rate, much better ergonomics, a BFI feature, and it gets brighter in HDR.
 However, the LG has a much quicker response time and better out-of-the-box color accuracy.

 Acer Nitro XV272U KVbmiiprzx